ArduCam Camera Modules and Lenses

-We are an authorized dealer for ArduCAM products, and are pleased to offer their full line of Camera Components and Arduino-compatible system components.
+DLSCorp started as a software consulting firm in 2006, specializing in real-time systems; in 2018 we became an authorized dealer for ArduCam products, and are pleased to offer their full line of Camera Components and Arduino-compatible system components.
 These products are designed to work with Arduino-, Raspberry Pi-, and USB-compatible products.

 We are changing the way you order cameras at DLSCorp!

 When you choose a bundled camera, you get a sensor and a lens that are matched to each other.
 You may still choose from all of the bundled cameras that we have offered in the past.
 But, you need to determine if the camera meets your needs.

 If you know what you need, start shopping now!

 Identify and prioritize your requirements

 If our bundled cameras don’t meet your needs, you may now select a sensor and a lens independently.
 However, you must be aware of the limitations to your “mix-and-match”, such as optical formats and lens mount heights.
 And, you still need to determine if the camera meets your needs.